Deep Learning Statistical Arbitrage: Introduction

-Our paper is related to the growing literature on return prediction with machine learning methods, which has shown the benefits of regularized flexible methods.
-In their pioneering work \cite{gu2018} conduct a comparison of machine learning methods for predicting the panel of individual U.S. stock returns based on the asset-specific characteristics and economic conditions in the previous period.
-In a similar spirit, \cite{bianchi2019} predict bond returns and \cite{Freyberger} use different methods for predicting stock returns.
-This literature is fundamentally estimating the risk premia of assets, while our focus is on understanding and exploiting the temporal deviations thereof.
-This different goal is reflected in the different methods that are needed.
-These return predictions estimate a nonparametric model between current returns and large set of covariates from the last period, but do not estimate a time-series model.
-In contrast, the important challenge that we solve is to extract a complex time-series pattern.
-A related stream of this literature forecasts returns using past returns, generally followed by some long-short investment policy based on the prediction.
-For example, \cite{Krauss} use various machine learning methods for this type of prediction.\footnote{Similar studies include \cite{krauss2019}, \cite{StatArbCNN}, \cite{Huck}, and \cite{Dunis}.} However, they use general nonparametric function estimates, which are not specifically designed for time-series data. \cite{deepTimeSeries} show that it is important for machine learning solutions to explicitly account for temporal dependence when they are applied to time-series data.
+A related stream of the return prediction literature forecasts returns using past returns, generally followed by some long-short investment policy based on the prediction.
+For example, \cite{Krauss} use various machine learning methods for this type of prediction.\footnote{Similar studies include \cite{krauss2019}, \cite{StatArbCNN}, \cite{Huck}, and \cite{Dunis}.} However, they use general nonparametric function estimates, which are not specifically designed for time-series data. \cite{deepTimeSeries} show that it is important for machine learning solutions to explicitly account for temporal dependence when they are applied to time-series data. \cite{murray2021} and \cite{kelly2022} build on this insight and use machine learning to learn price trends for return forecasting.
 Forecasting returns and building a long-short portfolio based on the prediction is different from statistical arbitrage trading as it combines a risk premium and potential arbitrage component.
 It is not based on temporary price differences and also in general not orthogonal to common risk factors and market movements.
-In this paper we highlight the challenge of inferring complex time-series information and argue that using returns directly as an input to a time-series machine learning method, is suboptimal as returns are dominated by a few factor time-series and heterogeneous due to cross-sectionally and time-varying characteristics.
-In contrast, appropriate residuals are locally stationary and hence allow the extraction of a complex time-series pattern.
+In this paper we highlight the challenge of inferring complex time-series information and argue that using returns directly as an input to a time-series machine learning method, can be suboptimal as returns are dominated by a few factor time-series and are heterogeneous due to cross-sectionally and time-varying characteristics.
+In contrast, appropriate residuals are close to uncorrelated and locally cross-sectionally stationary.
+Hence, appropriate residuals allow the extraction of a complex time-series pattern.

 Naturally, our work overlaps with the literature on using machine learning tools for investment.
 The SDF estimated by asset pricing models, like in \cite{DeepMarkus} and \cite{bryzgalova2019}, directly maps into a conditionally mean-variance efficient portfolio and hence an attractive investment opportunity.
 However, by construction this investment portfolio is not orthogonal but fully exposed to systematic risk, which is exactly the opposite for an arbitrage portfolio.
 Prediction approaches also imply investment strategies, typically long-short portfolios based on the prediction signal.
 However, estimating a signal with a prediction objective, is not necessarily providing an optimal signal for investment. \cite{bryzgalova2019} and \cite{DeepMarkus} illustrate that machine learning models that use a trading objective can result in a substantially more profitable investment than models that estimate a signal with a prediction objective, while using the same information as input and having the same flexibility.
 This is also confirmed in \cite{Cong}, who use an investment objective and reinforcement learning to construct machine learning investment portfolios.
 Our paper contributes to this literature by estimating investment strategies, that are orthogonal to systematic risk and are based on a trading objective with constraints.